Edgar Dewdney: Crisis: The starvation of the Indians

 Due to the high decline in the buffalo population, many Indigenous communities were facing starvation.
 Changes needed to be made in regards to the government’s actions in controlling and alleviating the threat of a starvation crisis.
 Dewdney traveled to parts of the north-west with Col. James Macleod, the Commissioner of the North-West Mounted Police, in response to the threat of a starvation crisis.
 Before traveling to Blackfoot Crossing, Macleod stated in Fort Walk that the resolution to the buffalo problem and the starvation of the Indigenous peoples was to promote an agricultural lifestyle rather than one based on the reliance on buffalo.
 After observing the crisis at Blackfoot Crossing, Dewdney stressed that the Indigenous peoples there should work to relieve themselves of starvation that resulted from the disappearance of buffalo.
 He proposed stationing instructors on reserves in order to educate the Indigenous peoples on how to sustain an agricultural society, as well as to provide those on reserves with the necessary supplies.
 The Royal Commission shows that members of the Blackfoot nation were grateful for Dewdney’s efforts made to ending the crisis.
 Both members of government in Ottawa and Dewdney believed that the Blackfoot Crossing could be a prosperous agricultural settlement.
 Upon arriving to Blackfoot, Dewdney hoped to talk about this possible prosperity but before his arrival, he had received news that a number of buffalo had crossed through the settlement and destroyed the crops.

 In the early 1880s, government officials such as Dewdney withheld rations from Indigenous people as a tool to bring them into submission.
 From 1881 to 1883, it was recorded that buffalo and buffalo herds were headed towards Fort Walsh.
 Upon hearing this, Dewdney ordered that the food rations for Fort Walsh be reduced.
 The North-West Mounted Police began preparation to abandon their post at the fort, which meant Indigenous peoples could only receive their treaty payments and other assistance if or when they signed the treaty and moved north.
 Dewdney's refusal to allow the supply of relief to Indigenous communities created a volatile environment.
-In October 1882, reports from Augustus Jukes, senior surgeon for the Northwest Mounted Police, regarding the limited food and lack of shelter did not have an effect on Dewdney.
+In October 1882, reports from Augustus Jukes, senior surgeon for the North-West Mounted Police, regarding the limited food and lack of shelter did not have an effect on Dewdney.
 As a result, Fort Walsh closed in 1882 which left many Indigenous people starved, unless they signed Treaty One or Treaty Two.
 Dewdney said that he would recognize any male Cree as a chief if he could get the support of one hundred or more men to accept him as a leader.
 As a result, many Metis, Cree and Assiniboine separated from their bands in order to receive the promised rations from the government.